 The exhibition tells the fascinating story of Christian Frederik as chosen constitutional king and 25 years later as the last absolute king (Christian VIII) of Denmark.”

 For more information about the exhibition, 1814: Spillet om Danmark og Norge, please click here.

-Click here to watch a video.
+Click here to view photos.

 Photo courtesy of Kongehuset